When enabled, you can collect client-side breakdown data to analyze user experience for a specific business process.

 Each browser navigates to the defined URL(s) once in the middle of the test, when the load is at its peak, and once at the end of the test, when the load is over.

-After the test is finished, the WebPageTest report for each navigation will be available from the Single user performance reports page.
+After the test is finished, the WebPageTest report for each navigation is available from the Single user performance reports page.

 Note: Load tests configured for the WebPage Test report do not support Azure locations.